 Goal 2: Convene the Aging Network on a regular basis to provide opportunities for referral, collaboration, sharing of best practices, and mutual learning.
 Develop protocols that allow easier dissemination of information and referrals through a decentralized service delivery system.

-Goal 3: Increase connections to older adults by leveraging increased collaboration within DHHS and dedicate specific funding in the budget to communication and outreach strategies.
+Goal 3: Increase connections to older adults by leveraging increased collaboration within the Department of Health and Human Services (DHHS) and dedicate specific funding in the budget to communication and outreach strategies.

 Topic C: Dimensions of Wellness